Class Regex

 Remarks

-Passing an empty array to ranges
+Passing an empty array to ranges will result in

 a regex that cannot match anything.
 This is usually not desirable